How To Raise Teenagers that Communicate With You

 It was from this foundational “Safe Harbor” that we were able to learn and grow as parents.
 Our children became our instructors and reminders of promises made.
 We, in turn, became parents that the children wanted and chose, freely, to trust.
 The benefits have continued to pay off even to this day.

 In stormy waters, it all too often becomes every man for himself, which can be detrimental in a family.
 The power of creating a “Safe Harbor” is in that assumptions are needed less and less as fillers.
 Fillers are most used when relationship is lacking.
 In “Safe Harbor,” everyone has a chance to relate to one another and communicate.
 This kind of safe communication can solve or resolve even the most knotty of problems in life’s “guessing games.”Do you enjoy articles like this?
-Click here to become a monthly donor and receive a copy of STEVE MCQUEEN: AMERICAN ICON on DVD!
+Click here to become a monthly partner and receive a copy of UNPLANNED on DVD!